 The Pulse

 How this discovery impacts future research

-Since the asteroid entered the atmosphere of Earth rather closely, approximately 1.6 times the distance between the Earth and Moon, NASA was able to trace its position with high precision with the help of radar.
-Certain information gathered from this benefit science, such as following the course of the sun in its flight, a better estimation of its position in the years to come, and preparing potential deflection measures in case of necessity.
+Since the asteroid made a close approach to Earth at approximately 1.6 times the distance between the Earth and Moon, NASA was able to trace its position with high precision with the help of radar.
+Certain information gathered from this benefits science, such as following the course of the asteroid in its flight, a better estimation of its position in the years to come, and preparing potential deflection measures in case of necessity.
 This will help refine the understanding of similar near-Earth bodies in space as well as improve future predictions.
+(NASA’s Goldstone Planetary Radar Observes Fast-Spinning Asteroid | NASA Jet Propulsion Laboratory (JPL))

+The Pulse